fseonline/WordPress-Expert-Agent-XML-Feed/readme.txt

 This is the proper place for a plugin to generate its files.

-= How can I output/use the XML file? =
+= Can you give me an example on how I can output/use the XML file? =

 It is up to you or your developer to extract the data, e.g. using PHP through [simpleXML](http://php.net/manual/en/simplexml.examples-basic.php).